OkCupid: Experimenting on users

 In 2014, OkCupid revealed in a blog post that experiments were routinely conducted on OkCupid users.
 The site revealed that one experiment included removing users' profile pictures on January 15, 2013 ("Love is Blind Day") and analyzed user responses to messages, conversations, and contact details.
 When the photos were restored, users who had started "blind" conversations gradually began tapering off their conversations, leading OkCupid's CEO Christian Rudder to remark "it was like we'd turned on the bright lights at the bar at midnight".
 In a separate A/B test, OkCupid used a placebo number instead of users' true match percentage.
 The results suggested that doing this caused users, who were "bad matches" under the original algorithm, to actually like each other: "When we tell people they are a good match, they act as if they are."

 From Rudder's perspective, it would have been unethical not to experiment on users:

 I think part of what's confusing people about this experiment is the result ... this is the only way to find this stuff out [what actually works for a dating site], if you guys have an alternative to the scientific method I'm all ears.

 Controversies

 2016 data scraping and release

-In May 2016, a team of Danish researchers have made publicly available the "OkCupid dataset" project, containing (as of May 2016) 2,620 variables describing 68,371 users on OkCupid for research purposes (e.g., for psychologists investigating the social psychology of dating).
+In May 2016, a team of Danish researchers made publicly available the "OkCupid dataset" project, containing (as of May 2016) 2,620 variables describing 68,371 users on OkCupid for research purposes (e.g., for psychologists investigating the social psychology of dating).
 The data release spurred criticism, and an investigation by the Danish Data Protection Authority.